rehive/docs-portal/content/platform/usage/multi-factor.md

 }
 ```

 If a request returns a list of MFA challenges you should get the user to complete the challenges.
-This can be done by `POST`ing a `token` and the `challenge` ID to the MFA verify endpoint:
+This can be done by `POST`ing a `token` and the `challenge` ID to the MFA verify endpoint.

 ```shell
 curl https://api.rehive.com/3/auth/mfa/verify/ \